Christopher Stray: Career

 His academic writings began with his PhD thesis (1994, University College, Swansea) on the history of classical education in England, which was published as Classics Transformed: Schools, Universities and Society in England, 1830-1960 (Oxford University Press, 1998 ISBN 9780198150138).
 The book was awarded a Runciman Prize in 1999.
 Stray has also worked on the history of universities, on examinations, and on institutional slang.

-Despite never holding a salaried academic post, Stray has held numerous prestigious fellowships and honorary positions, including: Honorary Research Fellowship, Dept of History and Classics, Swansea University (from 1989); Visiting Fellowship, Wolfson College Cambridge (1996–98); John D and Rose H Jackson Fellowship, Beinecke Library, Yale University (2005); Senior Research Fellowship, Institute of Classical Studies, University of London (2010–18); Member of the School of Historical Studies, Institute for Advanced Study, Princeton (2012).
+Despite never holding a salaried academic post, Stray has held numerous prestigious fellowships and honorary positions, including: Honorary Research Fellowship, Dept of History and Classics, Swansea University (from 1989); Visiting Fellowship, Wolfson College Cambridge (1996–98); John D and Rose H Jackson Fellowship, Beinecke Library, Yale University (2005); Senior Research Fellowship, Institute of Classical Studies, University of London (2010–18); Member of the School of Historical Studies, Institute for Advanced Study, Princeton (2012); Visiting Fellow Commonership, Trinity College Cambridge (Michaelmas Term 2024).
 He has also been active in collaborative research projects, and in the organisation of conferences and colloquia, including: Convener of the Textbook Colloquium (1988–99); co-organiser (with Stephen Harrison and Chris Kraus) of conference on “Classical Commentaries” (Oxford, 2012); member of advisory board, “Classics and Class in Britain”, King's College London, 2013–16 (from 2016 “People’s History of Classics”); co-organiser (with Stephen Harrison) of conference on “Liddell & Scott” (Oxford, 2013).
 A colloquium in his honour was held in Oxford in October 2018, organised by Stephen Harrison.
 In 2021 De Gruyter published the Festschrift, Classical Scholarship and Its History From the Renaissance to the Present.
 Essays in Honour of Christopher Stray, edited by Stephen Harrison and Christopher Pelling.
+In 2024 he was awarded the Kenyon Medal by the British Academy "for almost single-handedly creating the field of the institutional history of Classics."
+In 2024, Stray was a Visiting Fellow Commoner of Trinity College Cambridge.